simondiep/quiplash-js/README.md

 - prevent answer submitter from voting on their own prompt
 - Handle players dropping out
 - Explain that scores carry over between games
+- clean up abandonded rooms
+- room code - use letters instead of numbers
+- handle duplicates/collisions in same answer

 ### Not yet started

 - Points are confusing
   - need to display points after votes are in
   - Display single game scores compared to total scores
+  - use 100 instead of 1 to more intuitively show points
 - Mobile safari scrolls down too far when inputting an answer, making you unable to see the prompt
 - Tablet support for host (cards too wide)
-- handle duplicates/collisions in same answer
 - Display your player name on top of screen (player)
   - Maybe merge JoinGame and StartGame components or have a parent component to keep track of player name?
 - Have first player to join have host controls to start game